Search for anything...

 Features

-• DOG GRASS PAD WITH TRAY - This artificial turf dog pee pad provides a sanitary place for your pet to relieve themselves inside or on your balcony or patio.
-Its a reusable alternative to disposable dog training pads for small to medium-sized pets.
+• DOG PEE GRASS WITH TRAY - This artificial turf dog pee pads provide a sanitary place for your pet to relieve themselves inside dog house, puppy playpen, on your balcony or patio.
+A reusable alternative to disposable dog training pads for small-sized pets.

 • EASY PUPPY TRAINING - Potty training your new best friend just got easier, even if you live in an apartment or work long hours.
-This washable dog grass pad helps avoid accidents while enforcing your pups training that they should go potty on grass.
+These washable pee pads for dogs help avoid accidents while enforcing your pups training that they should go potty on grass.

 • THREE-LAYER SYSTEM - The artificial dog grass mat sits on top of a secure plastic drainage insert that allows liquid to empty into the durable collection puppy pad holder to avoid messes and spills.